 Food and Drink

 This will depend on your baby's age and eating habits.
 If your baby is still an infant, it might mean formula or pre-pumped breast milk.
 If your baby is in her toddler stages, it might mean food jars and finger snacks.
 Don’t forget to add a couple of easy-to-eat foods for yourself, like granola bars.
+You can pack these in our stylish lunch bags and reusable snack bags.
 If you are breastfeeding, you may also need to pack a portable pump.

 Baby Hygiene and Health